-- Agent's browser connects to the Desktop and other Genesys Multicloud CX services. - Agent's WebRTC phone registers with Genesys Multicloud CX voice service, from which it then receives calls. - Agent's Screen Recording Service uploads screen recordings to Genesys Multicloud CX cloud. - Administrator's browser connects to the Genesys Multicloud CX services.
+- Agent's browser connects to the Agent Desktop and other services. - Agent's WebRTC phone registers with the voice service through the WebRTC service, from which it then receives calls. - Agent's Screen Recording Service uploads screen recordings. - Administrator's browser connects to your contact center services.